Pitch Competition: Innovative Solutions to Hunger at CUNY

 A collaboration between Swipe Out Hunger and Healthy CUNY

 Calling all CUNY students!
 You are invited to participate in Swipe Out Hunger’s first ever pitch competition.
 This is an opportunity for you to design and spearhead a project to address student food insecurity and leave lasting change on your campus.
+Anything from recovering produce for a free campus farmers’ market, meal vouchers to local restaurants, opening a food closet… the sky is the limit!
 Two to four projects will be selected to implement their projects and receive:

 How to Apply